alosadagrande/tekton-dpdk/blog.md

 Using project "deploy-testpmd" on server "https://api.cnf10.kni.lab.eng.bos.redhat.com:6443".
 ```

-**NOTE:** Project is created into the CNF OpenShift cluster (api.cnf10.)
+> :exclamation: Project is created into the CNF OpenShift cluster (api.cnf10.)

 Next, create the [deployment-testpmd.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/master/resources/cnf-cluster/deployment-testpmd.yaml) deployment.
 Notice that the application requests a guaranteed amount of CPU, memory and Huge pages.
-Also, the Pod requires an additional network interface pinned to the SR-IOV VFS provided by the Node (k8s.v1.cni.cncf.io/networks: deploy-testpmd/sriov-network).
+Also, the Pod requires an additional network interface pinned to the SR-IOV VFS provided by the node (k8s.v1.cni.cncf.io/networks: deploy-testpmd/sriov-network).

 >:warning: Replace the additional network annotation with the name of your SR-IOV network attach definition if you have a capable cluster.